 We would never know what the possibility of our future would look like if one of us took the leap and relocated.
 There’s no easy way to put it but moving abroad for love always adds an element of risk.
 In any relationship, you have to make compromises and sacrifices for one another.
 With that being said let’s find out whether moving abroad for love is worth it.

 There are Other Factors That Sustain a Relationship Besides Love

 Love is one of the main reasons that has you thinking about the future together.
 However, there are more factors to consider: Do you have similar goals?
 A common outlook on life?
 Do you want children and the other person doesn’t?
 Are there any trust issues?
 Is your partner willing to work with you and compromise (and vice versa)?
 Are you compatible with one another?
-Is either of you ready for a long term commitment?
+Is either of you ready for a long-term commitment?
 As you can see there are many things to consider.
 Reevaluate these important factors before you make the move over.
-Although, a lot of this you cannot figure without spending more time with one another.
+Although, a lot of this you cannot figure without spending more time together.

 Go On Many Visits & Trial Run an Extended Stay

 Test out living in your partner’s country before uprooting your life.
 This step is vital because how can you know if you’d like to live here?
 Exchange visits and go on trips together or better yet stay for an extended period of time.
 I got an internship in Amsterdam and staying in the Netherlands for six months allowed for my boyfriend and me to learn more about each other.
 All the questions and doubts I had about moving abroad and making things work out were assured.

 We saw each other during the weekend, I met his friends and more of his family.
 This gave me more sense of security about us.
 Doing a trial run is more than just getting accustomed to the country but also spending time with your partner to see if you’re ready to take this next step.

 Listen to Your Heart but also to your Mind